boytchev/suica/docs/user-guide.md

 #### findObjects

 Function.
 Finds all Suica objects where an event occured.
-The function requires an `event` as a parameter &ndash; the same as the one received by the event handling function.
-The result is a sorted list (from nearest to farthest) of all Suica objects that are at the position of the event, or an empty list `[]` if no such objects exist.
+The function requires the *event* parameter of the event handler.
+The result is a sorted list (from nearest to farthest) of all Suica objects that are at the position of the event, or an empty list `[]` if no such objects exist. *findObjects* is typically used with events of the Suica canvas.

 ```js
 JS: